michabirklbauer/internal_ions/README.md

 - Recommended: python 3.11.7
 - Packages: `pip install -r requirements.txt`
 - Packages (alternative, exact version numbers): `pip install -r python3117.txt`
-- Packages (Ubuntu 22.04, python 3.10.13): `pip install -r Docker.config`
-  - Downgraded rpy2 package because of missmatch with setuptools.
-- You also need to have R installed!
-  - Additionally the environmental variable `R_HOME` needs to be set and point to your R installation
-  - Alternatively you can specify the path to your R installation in `R_HOME.config` and this will be done for you at runtime

 ## Development Notes